WIRELESS NATION LTD TERMS OF SERVICE

 (c) otherwise engaged in conduct which warrants such action.

-18. If you believe that copyright material has been used in violation of this policy or otherwise been made available on the Services in a manner that is not authorized by the copyright owner, its agent or by law, please contact Our legal team by writing to P.O Box 91359, Victoria Street West, Auckland 1142, New Zealand, Attention: legal team.
+16. If You believe that copyright material has been used in violation of this policy or otherwise been made available on the Services in a manner that is not authorised by the copyright owner, its agent or by law, please contact Our legal team by writing to P.O Box 91359, Victoria Street West, Auckland 1142, New Zealand, Attention: legal team.

 The personal information We will collect from You will generally include: